 Ibis expanded the scope of STAAN and changed the Network name to The Later Abortion Network (LAN).

-Building on previous work by colleagues around the country and in collaboration with other organizations, LAI was launched by Ibis Reproductive Health to develop an ambitious agenda to preserve access to high-quality later abortion care and promote legislative and service delivery advances to improve women's access to care and to change the conversation around later abortion and the women who need this service.
+Building on previous work by colleagues around the country and in collaboration with other organizations, LAI was launched by Ibis Reproductive Health to develop an ambitious agenda to preserve access to high-quality later abortion care and promote legislative and service delivery advances to improve pregnant people's access to care and to change the conversation around later abortion and the clients who need this service.